Habits form the foundation of your entire life.

 Meditation is a practice that’s thousands of years old.
 It involves training yourself to have control over your own mind and thoughts.

 For example, you can meditate by focusing on a single particular thought you have in your mind.
 Whatever that thought is, you observe it, understand its origin and meaning, and then finally just accept and leave it as is.
-Some people call this kind of thing mindfulness meditation.
+This is commonly referred to as mindfulness meditation.

-In this way, you are training your mind to be able to control your thoughts as if they were in your hands.
+You are training your mind to control your thoughts as if they were in your hands.
 You can pick them up, look at them from a few different angles, and then put them down without worry.
 That’s incredibly powerful: it means that with enough practice, you can control the way you think, even to the point of changing your mindset and personality for the better.

 In particular, meditation will help you mentally in the following ways:

-- You’ll feel a lot less stress and anxiety because you are able to recognize and stop those thoughts
+- You’ll feel less stress and anxiety because you are able to recognize and stop those thoughts

 - You’ll be a lot more focused, as you have trained your mind to hold onto a single thought without distraction